ryanhe312/LatentFace/README.md

 # LatentFace

-We propose a novel unsupervised disentangling framework for facial expression and identity representations.
-We suggest that the disentangling should be performed in latent space and propose a novel 3D-ware latent diffusion model.
-Please refer to [our paper](https://arxiv.org/abs/2309.08273) for more details.

 ## Environment

 You can further use the following commands to install extra packages for training, or follow [the official tutorial](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) to install Pytorch3D.